gboeing/ppd534/syllabus/readme.md

 **Dec 2 - Smart Cities, Ethics, and Evidence-Based Planning**

-We introduce the social context and limitations of science as it applies to real-world urban planning practice, then consider the smart cities paradigm and the roles of civic tech, techno-utopianism, and ethics.
+We introduce the social context and limitations of science as it applies to real-world urban planning practice, then critically engage the smart cities paradigm and the roles of civic tech, techno-utopianism, politics, power, and ethics.
+We discuss how qualitative and quantitative methods work together for evidence-based planning.

 Readings to be completed prior to class: